 For Preservatives: Tie!

-Dry cat food often requires preservatives to maintain its great shelf-life, but these can be naturally-derived.
-Vitamin E (mixed tocopherols), Vitamin C (ascorbic acid), and rosemary are all natural preservatives for dry pet food.
+Dry cat food often requires preservatives to maintain its great shelf-life, but these can be naturally derived.
+Vitamin E (mixed tocopherols), Vitamin C (ascorbic acid), and rosemary are all-natural preservatives for dry pet food.

 While they don’t last as long as artificial preservatives, they are not as suspect health-wise.
-Look out more dubious ethoxyquin, butylated hydroxyanisole (BHA) and butylated hydroxytoluene (BHT), which are common artificial preservatives added to pet foods to keep fats from becoming rancid.
+Look out for more dubious ethoxyquin, butylated hydroxyanisole (BHA) and butylated hydroxytoluene (BHT), which are common artificial preservatives added to pet foods to keep fats from becoming rancid.

 The one preservative you have to worry about with canned cat food is BPA.
-Biosphenol A (BPA), which is part of an epoxy lining to some cans, extends the shelf-life of those cans and prevents spoilage.
+Bisphenol A (BPA), which is part of an epoxy lining to some cans, extends the shelf-life of those cans and prevents spoilage.
 However, the estrogen-mimicker is also linked to a number of health concerns in people, which caused it to be banned in baby bottles in Canada in 2010.

 The good news is there are a number of BPA-free canned cat foods, like Feline Naturals.
 Alternatively, you can also choose smaller cans to limit BPA exposure.